matterladd/Mix-Mover/README.md

     src="https://github-production-user-asset-6210df.s3.amazonaws.com/121071372/637129684-fb3b8af3-e9a0-49ba-8e69-fc43d6816aad.gif?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAVCODYLSA53PQK4ZA%2F20260817%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20260817T194225Z&X-Amz-Expires=300&X-Amz-Signature=04f38be55e03f1be7163835d3ca7a0eadbe18fa85186842ce59404d696fb64fe&X-Amz-SignedHeaders=host&response-content-type=image%2Fgif">

 ## Features

 - Saves converted playlist directly to your Spotify Account
 - Clear feedback on conversion status
-- Securely saves external account information using OAuth Authorization Code Flow, tokens are scoped and session-based
+- Securely handles external Spotify account information using OAuth Authorization Code Flow, tokens are scoped and session-based
 - Responsive design for mobile and desktop resolutions
 - Light and Dark theming for your eyeballs

 ## Current Limitations

 - Conversions only work from Apple Music -> Spotify.
 This is due to the current Apple Developer fee which restricts access to their API.
 I intend in the future to implement the Spotify -> Apple Music conversions.
 - Spotify App is currently in Development Mode.
 Only users who are authorized in the Development Dashboard can use the Spotify features of the web app.